noetl/noetl/tests/fixtures/playbooks/api_integration/auth0/README.md

 # Auth0 Integration Playbooks

-This directory contains playbooks for Auth0 authentication integration with noetl-gateway.
+This directory contains playbooks for Auth0 authentication integration with gateway.

 ## Quick Start